-Just a few of the risks that security companies face include the following:
+Just a few of the risks that security alarm companies face include:

-Alarm company insurance can sometimes be difficult to obtain.
-When you work with an experienced independent agent, he or she can find insurance companies that specialize in security company insurance.
+Security alarm company insurance can sometimes be tough to obtain.
+When you work with an experienced independent insurance agent, they can find carriers that specialize in security company insurance.
 You likely need a variety of property and liability insurance policies in order to be sure that you’re protected, but don’t worry, we’ll help take care of all of that.

-Liability insurance is essential for security alarm companies.
-You promise to help individuals and businesses protect themselves and their property from fires, break-ins and other dangers.
-What’s more, you likely spend a significant amount of time working on customer property while selling and installing security systems.
-If you also operate a monitoring service, you are ultimately responsible for reacting to alarms and alerting authorities.
-If something goes wrong during any phase, people can be injured or even killed and serious property damage can occur.
+Liability insurance is an absolute must-have for security alarm companies.
+You promise to help individuals and businesses protect themselves and their property from fires, break-ins, and other dangers.
+What’s more, you probably spend a significant amount of time working on customer property while selling and installing security systems.
+Plus, if you also operate a monitoring service, you’re ultimately responsible for reacting to alarms and alerting the proper authorities.
+If something goes wrong during any phase, people can be injured, killed, and serious property damage can occur.

 You likely have employees that perform installations and repairs.
-In these cases, it is likely that you provide trucks, vans or other vehicles for your employees to drive.
-Whether you own one truck or a fleet of vehicles, you need insurance for alarm installers.
-Commercial vehicle insurance covers your cars, trucks and any other vehicles you use for business.
-It provides bodily injury and property damage liability coverage as well as collision, comprehensive and uninsured motorist coverage.
+In these cases, it’s likely that you provide trucks, vans, or other vehicles for your employees to drive.
+Whether you own one truck or a whole fleet, you need insurance for alarm installers.
+Commercial vehicle insurance covers your cars, trucks, and any other vehicles you use for business.
+It provides bodily injury and property damage liability coverage as well as collision, comprehensive, and uninsured motorist coverage.

-Your commercial auto insurance can be tailored to your needs, and your coverage and premiums will be based on how your vehicles are used and who drives them.
-Each vehicle owned by your business or used for business purposes can be listed separately on your business auto policy, with corresponding coverage for each vehicle that can differ depending on the vehicle’s characteristics and coverage requirements.
+Your commercial vehicle insurance can be tailored to your business’ unique needs, and your coverage and premiums will be based on who drives the vehicles and why.
+Each vehicle owned by your business or used for business purposes can be listed separately on your policy, with corresponding coverage for each vehicle that can be modified depending on the vehicle’s characteristics and coverage requirements.

-If you have sales people or other employees who drive personal vehicles for business purposes, talk to your insurance agent about your need for nonowned auto liability insurance.
+If you have sales people or other employees who drive personal vehicles for business purposes, talk to your independent insurance agent about your need for hired and non-owned auto liability insurance.

-You likely have owned or leased office space or warehouse space as well as an alarm-monitoring center.
-All of these spaces are filled with valuable furniture, equipment and other business personal property that is susceptible to theft, vandalism, fires, storms and certain other causes of loss.
+You likely have office and warehouse space, owned or leased, and an alarm-monitoring center.
+All of these spaces are filled with valuable furniture, equipment, and other business personal property that is susceptible to theft, vandalism, fires, storms, and other losses.

-Business property insurance protects buildings and their contents including computers, office equipment, furniture and all of your business personal property — whether it is owned or leased — if it is damaged by fire, smoke, theft, vandalism or some other covered peril.
-You need this coverage to protect your expensive phone and communications equipment as well as all the other contents of your office space and warehouse space.
+Business property insurance protects buildings and their contents including computers, office equipment, furniture, and all of your business personal property — whether it’s owned or leased — if it is damaged by fire, smoke, theft, vandalism, or some other covered disaster.
+You also need this coverage to protect your expensive phone and communications equipment that keeps your customers protected.

-If you sustain damage that forces you to temporarily close or relocate, business interruption coverage reimburses you for ongoing expenses (rent, salaries, etc.) and lost income during the closure or relocation period.
+If you sustain damages that force you to temporarily close or relocate, business interruption coverage reimburses you for ongoing expenses (rent, salaries, etc.) and lost income during the closure or relocation period.